London Fire and Civil Defence Authority

 London Fire and Civil Defence Authority (LFCDA) was the fire authority of Greater London from 1 April 1986 to 3 July 2000.
 It replaced the Greater London Council as fire authority when it was abolished.
+The LFCDA was replaced by the London Fire and Emergency Planning Authority when the Greater London Authority was created.

+History

-The LFCDA was a joint authority, made up of 33 members, one appointed by each of the 32 London borough councils and one from the Corporation of London.
+The LFCDA was established on 1 April 1986 to replace the Greater London Council as fire authority for Greater London.
+It was a joint authority, made up of 33 members, one appointed by each of the 32 London borough councils and one from the Corporation of London.

+The London Fire Brigade ceased to be able to use the coat of arms of Greater London once the Greater London Council was abolished.
+The London Fire and Civil Defence Authority applied in 1986 to the College of Arms for the coat of arms to be transferred to them, but this was refused and a new coat of arms was issued.
+(Note: These were subsequently transferred to the London Fire and Emergency Planning Authority and the London Fire Commissioner.)

 The LFCDA was replaced by the London Fire and Emergency Planning Authority, a functional body of the Greater London Authority.